-10 easy Thai inspired recipes you can make at home from pad Thai and tom kha soup to Thai beef salad, summer rolls, and more.
+Easy Thai (and Thai inspired) recipes you can make at home from pad Thai and tom kha soup to Thai beef salad, summer rolls, and more.

 How to set your kitchen up for easy everyday Thai recipes

 If you think making Thai food is out of your league, I’m here to tell you it’s totally doable.
-You just need a few essentials easily found in your grocery store.
+You just need a few essentials easily found in your grocery store and a collection of easy Thai recipes to get you started.
 I make a point of keeping all my Thai condiments in one section of my fridge door so I can grab them when the urge strikes.
 If you pick up a few fresh items on the way home from work, you can have authentic Thai any night of the week!

 (These will keep in the refrigerator for at least a year) If you can’t get to a Thai market, look for the brand Thai Kitchen, which sells all of the condiments below.
 They’ll all be together in your larger supermarkets.